pjensen7/my-first-repo/readme.txt

 Welcome to My First Repo
 Learning GIT is going well so far.
 I added this line in the update-readme branch.
-It is sunny outside today.
+It is cloudy outside today.